rolznz/jim/README.md

-# NWC Mint
+# Alby Jim

+Become "Uncle Jim" and create instant wallets that you can give to your community, friends or family.
+They get wallets powered by your Alby Hub's liquidity, without having to know the first thing about lightning or bitcoin.

 Powered by [Alby Hub](https://getalby.com)

-Create a mint in minutes that you can give to your community, friends or family.
-They get wallets powered by your Alby Hub.

 App Connections have a 10 sat / 1% reserve to account for possible routing fees.